Skip to main content

 image

-This guide takes a look at how to install the Rucio client environment in two different ways.
+This section describes how to interact with the Rucio instance in two different ways.

 1. Installing the required packages on your local machine.